ShiJbey/Anansi/README.md

 - Save/load
 - Choice rollback (I don't plan to add this due to social simulation complexity)

-If you want to try your hand at contributing new features to Calypso:
+If you want to try your hand at contributing new features to Anansi:

 1. Create a new Issue for the feature (if one does not already exist)
 2. Fork the repository